gurgeh/gurgeh.github.com/source/_posts/2013-04-09-a-better-soylent-good.markdown

 If we cover the vitamin need with a multi-vitamin, it is [probably](http://www.livestrong.com/article/302783-daily-dose-the-vitamins-you-should-or-shouldnt-be-taking/) best to take it in divided doses with "meals" (at least fat), for proper uptake.
 There are multi-vitamins made to be taken in divided doses, for example these [Two-per-day capsules]
 (http://www.lef.org/Vitamins-Supplements/Item01714/Two-Per-Day-Capsules.html).
 Otherwise you can just split one, if it is dry.

 Almost all multi-vitamins come with the alpha form of vitamin E, which some say is a problem.
 This might displace the other forms of vitamin E, and actually make you deficient.
-In my proposed recipe, I will get plenty of gamma-tocopherol from the flaxseed oil, so it is probably OK.
+In Goop, I will get plenty of gamma-tocopherol from the flaxseed oil, so it is probably OK.
 Also, [this nutritional researcher](http://lpi.oregonstate.edu/ss03/vitamine.html) notes that it might be a confusion of cause and effect and that low gamma-tocopherol may just be a indicator that something else is wrong.

 Vitamin K is not a part of most multi-vitamins, so we need that through our diet.